Transactable World Models

 This is why Dexterity’s world models enable production-level reliability in dense manipulation scenarios where other approaches fail: they are operators that reason about reality, not databases that compress it.

-In order to maintain a reliable and interpretable world model for agents to work against, and for roboticists to understand behavior, we have several concepts that drive what we do.
+Our architectural commitment to Compositional Transactions imposes specific requirements on world models, which enable them to be used in an agentic Physical AI system: In order to maintain a reliable and interpretable world model for agents to work against, and for roboticists to understand behavior, we have several concepts that drive what we do.

 Physics-Integrable world snapshot: The world model must support extracting a world snapshot from the world history.
 This world snapshot should fully capture the integrable state at a given point of time.
 It should also support reasoning about volumetric constraints, contact relationships, stability, and dynamics.
 Estimated states must decide to be physically plausible—objects cannot float, intersect arbitrarily, or violate known environmental constraints (such as moving too quickly or changing shape) when needed.